What is Pilates?

 While some people do experience weight loss with Pilates that is not its purpose.
 Pilates is strength and flexibility training focused on detailed movements and using the body’s smaller, stabilizer muscles.
 In order to lose weight a caloric deficit is needed.

-If weight loss is your goal, I can help develop an individualized program involving Pilates, other activities you participate in, and most importantly a nutrition game plan.
+If weight loss is your goal, Ethan can help develop an individualized program involving Pilates, other activities you participate in, and most importantly a nutrition game plan.
 To lose weight you must dial in your nutrition, that is 80% of the work.
 Don’t panic, it doesn’t have to be hard, you just need to be aware.

 What equipment do I need to do Pilates?

 There are various types of Pilates apparatus that are beneficial.
-My studio is fully-equipped and has equipment you may not see at some of the Pilates chains.
+The studio is fully-equipped and has equipment you may not see at some of the Pilates chains.
 Eventually with experience it is possible to maintain your Pilates fitness with simply a mat at home and occasional visits to a professional.

 Are there any “prerequisites” to doing Pilates?